Master-Details in PHP

 User Experience

-- Provide clear navigation between items.
+- Provide clear navigation (back to list, previous/next).